Liver Cancer (Primary)

 What are the risk factors?

-HCC most often develops in people with underlying liver disease (cirrhosis).
-In cirrhosis, healthy liver cells are replaced by scar tissue, which stops the liver working properly.
+Primary liver cancer most often develops in people with underlying liver disease, usually cirrhosis.
+In cirrhosis, healthy liver cells are replaced by scar tissue, and benign nodules (non-cancerous lumps) form throughout the liver.
+As this gets worse (advanced cirrhosis), the liver stops working properly.

-Causes of cirrhosis include long-term (chronic) infection with the hepatitis B or C virus, drinking too much alcohol, fatty liver disease due to obesity, type 2 diabetes, and having too much iron in the body (haemochromatosis).
-Cirrhosis may develop slowly over months or years.
+Cirrhosis may be caused by: long-term (chronic) infection with hepatitis B or C virus; drinking too much alcohol; metabolic-associated fatty liver disease (MAFLD) as a result of obesity and/or type 2 diabetes; or having too much iron in the bloodstream (haemochromatosis).

-Worldwide, about 8 in 10 cases of HCC can be linked to infection with the hepatitis B or C virus.
+Worldwide, up to 8 in 10 cases of liver cancer (HCC) can be linked to infection with the hepatitis B or C virus (viral hepatitis).
+This is changing as vaccinations and effective treatments for viral hepatitis are helping to reduce the rates of hepatitis-related liver cancer.

 Viral hepatitis infects the liver cells (hepatocytes).
 When the body’s immune system attacks the virus, the liver becomes inflamed.
-In some people, the virus is cleared by the immune system.
-If the infection lasts more than six months (chronic infection), this inflammation may lead to liver scarring (cirrhosis) that can increase the risk of developing primary liver cancer.
+Infection that lasts for more than six months may lead to liver damage (cirrhosis), which increases the risk of primary liver cancer.

-If you already have hepatitis B, vaccination won’t help, but you will usually have regular tests to ensure you don’t develop liver problems.
-If you do have signs of liver damage, you may be offered antiviral medicines to help manage the effects of the infection and prevent further damage.
+If you already have hepatitis B, vaccination won’t be helpful, but you will usually have regular tests to ensure you don’t develop cancer or other liver problems.
+If you also have signs of liver damage, you may be offered antiviral medicines to help prevent further damage.

 This information is reviewed by